CERT-Polska/malduck/README.md

 def sdbm_hash(name: bytes):
     hh = 0
     for c in name:
+        # operations on the DWORD type produce a dword, so a result
+        # is also a DWORD.
         hh = DWORD(c) + (hh << 6) + (hh << 16) - hh
     return hh
 ```